landscape-ecohydrology/landscape-ecohydrology.github.io/Opportunities/README.md

 ## Undergraduate Opportunities {#undergraduate-opportunities}

+Gaining research opportunities is a great way to apply skills and concepts from coursework towards complex problems.
+Research experience is also helpful in determining if you want to go to graduate school.

+Undergraduate researchers can join the Landscape Ecohydrology group in two ways:

+-   as a paid research assistant.
+Depending on the current needs of the group, tasks will be in support of the current research activities and can be on or more of the following: literature review, data processing, data visualization, running models/code, exploratory data analysis, etc. Some familiarity with a computational language (R, Python, MATLAB, etc.) is recommended, but further guidance will be provided.

+-   as part of an academic course/thesis.
+You can either work on a project in support of current research activities in the group, OR work on an independent project.
+Students wishing to pursue an indpendent project (such as for the Distinguished Majors Program) or continue their work into a student thesis are highly encouraged and should contact Dr. Cheng early in advance to discuss possible research projects.

 Undergraduate research positions will be available starting Spring 2024.
-Our group will offer volunteer/paid/for-credit opportunities, depending on the scope of work and available funds.
-Interested students should contact Dr. Cheng with the subject line ""Prospective graduate student - \<Your name\>".
+Interested students should contact Dr. Cheng with the subject line ""Prospective undergraduate student - \<Your name\>".

-Depending on the current needs of the group, tasks will be in support of the current research activities and can be on or more of the following: literature review, data processing, data visualization, running models/code, exploratory data analysis, etc. Some familiarity with a computational language (R, Python, MATLAB, etc.) is recommended, but further guidance will be provided.

-Students wishing to continue their work into a student thesis or enter the Distinguished Majors Program are highly encouraged and should contact Dr. Cheng early in advance to discuss possible research projects.